IsaacMustic/typescript-starter/README.md

 ### Still Having Issues?

-- Check [GitHub Issues](https://github.com/your-repo/issues) for similar problems
+- Check the project's GitHub Issues for similar problems
 - Review the [Deployment Guide](./docs/DEPLOYMENT.md) for production issues
 - Ensure all prerequisites are installed correctly